urbanfox - company logo

 • Colour temperature

-• Various lighting scenarios for you to practice on.
+• Various lighting scenarios for you to practice

 Then ask the instructor what lights they would recommend for the type of shoots you work on.

 Lights are tools and you need a different tool to do different things.
-You don't own four identical carving knives do you?
+You don't own four identical kitchen knives do you?
 No, you have a carving knife, bread knife, vegetable peeler and table knives.
 So, please don't make the mistake of buying a lighing kit made up of three or four identical lamps in a specially designed bag.
 It will look good but will not be practical.

 Lights come in two flavours: hard and soft.
 Hard lights rely on a point source of light and give distinct shadows for modelling your subject.
 They usually come with barn doors to restrict the spread of light.
 Soft lights are very broad sources of light giving a more even, gentle illumination.
 Soft sources may be a hard light with a soft box (eg a chimera) or it may be a dedicated soft light using fluorescent tubes.
 Your lighting kit should have a mixture of hard and soft lights.